Does your blog have a pulse?

 Clean, uncluttered, professional design is in.

-Many blogger, including me, recommend Thesis theme for better bounce rate – for those exact reasons.
+Many blogger, including me, recommend Genesis theme for better bounce rate – for those exact reasons.

 Your site should be easy on the eye – literally.